mark-andrews/eliasproject/readme.md

+# eliasproject

-Python and Javascript based program to display stimuli and record responses in an online psycholinguistics study
+A Python and Javascript based program to display stimuli and record responses in an online psycholinguistics study.

+Why is it called elias?
+Because I say so.